You are here

-Winner of the Queen Elisabeth (2009) and Yehudi Menuhin Competitions (2008), RAY CHEN is among the most compelling young violinists today.
+Winner of the Queen Elisabeth (2009) and Yehudi Menuhin Competitions (2008), Ray Chen is among the most compelling young violinists today.
 “Ray has proven himself to be a very pure musician with great qualities such as a beautiful youthful tone, vitality and lightness.
 He has all the skills of a truly musical interpreter,” said the great Maxim Vengerov.

 Ray continues to win the admiration of fans and fellow musicians worldwide.
 In 2012, he became the youngest soloist ever to perform in the televised Nobel Prize Concert for the Nobel Laureates and the Swedish Royal Family.
 His Carnegie Hall debut with the Royal Stockholm Philharmonic and Sakari Oramo, as well as his sold-out Musikverein concert with the Gewandhaus Orchestra and Riccardo Chailly were met with standing ovations.
-Later this summer, Ray Chen will perform with the Cleveland Orchestra and the Los Angeles Philharmonic at the Hollywood Bowl.
-He is also looking forward to his debut at the Lucerne Festival and the tours with Israel Philharmonic and Shanghai Symphony Orchestra.

-Followed by nearly 100,000 people on SoundCloud, Ray Chen looks to expand the classical music audience by increasing its appeal to the young generation via all available social media platforms.
+Followed by over 1 million people on SoundCloud, Ray Chen looks to expand the classical music audience by increasing its appeal to the young generation via all available social media platforms.
 He is the first ever classical musician to be invited to write a regular blog about his life as a touring soloist for the largest Italian publishing house, RCS Rizzoli (Corriere della Sera, Gazzetta dello Sport, Max).
 In his unstinting efforts to break down barriers between classical music, fashion and pop culture, he is supported by Giorgio Armani and was recently featured in Vogue magazine.